 - Building or repairing a swimming pool or spa.

-Projects that are cosmetic, such as painting, wallpapering, carpeting, cabinets and trim work, etc., do not require permits.
+Projects that are cosmetic, such as painting, wallpapering, carpeting, patching sheetrock, putting in cabinets and trim work, etc., do not require permits.
 Additionally, permits are not required when replacing existing residential shingles, electrical lighting or plumbing fixtures.

 Safety is the primary reason building permits are required.
 When a permit is issued, the city will inspect the work to make sure it is done correctly and in compliance with current building and safety codes.
 It is the homeowner’s responsibility to make sure that their contractor obtains the proper permit(s).
 Permits should be displayed on site until the work is completed and passes inspection.